Roberto Visentini

-Roberto Visentini (born 2 June 1957) is an Italian former professional road racing cyclist who won the White Jersey in the 1978 Giro, finished in the top 10 of the 1979, 1980, and 1981 Giro's, made the podium in 1983, wore the Maglia Rosa for nine days in 1985, three days in 1987 and won the 1986 Giro d'Italia.
-All total he was the victor in 7 Grand Tour stages.
+Roberto Visentini (born 2 June 1957) is an Italian former professional road racing cyclist who won the 1986 Giro d'Italia.

+Career

 Visentini was born in Gardone Riviera, in the province of Brescia, and had a brilliant junior career.
 In 1975, he was both Junior Italian champion and World Champion.
 As an amateur he won the 1977 Italian time-trial Championship.

 He debuted as professional in 1978.
 In 1980, he won two stages at the Vuelta a España and was ninth overall in the Giro d'Italia.
 In 1983 Visentini joined the Inoxpran team and was in contention for victory in the Giro with Giuseppe Saronni, but ended up on the podium 2nd place.
 Riding for the Carrera team in 1984, he won a stage in the 1984 Giro d'Italia and was in a podium position until very late in the race.
 This race became infamous because French rider Laurent Fignon accused officials of playing favourites by not treating all riders by the same set of rules.
 Visentini also felt this way making his feelings public.

 During the 1984 season he also won a stage in Tirreno–Adriatico and the prologue of the Giro del Trentino.
 In the 1985 edition, he was in good position to win his first Giro being in the lead for 9 stages when he fell ill and was forced to retire, leaving the victory to Bernard Hinault.